 The best option for CPS hair follicle drug test in Ohio

 Generally, the CPS may conduct urine or oral drug test under the court order.
 But in some cases, the CPS may conduct a confirmatory hair drug test to ensure that the parent/guardian is drug-free to take the child’s custody.
 A hair drug test can identify drug usage before 90 days, and it is hard to tamper with them.
 You can use home-based hair drug test kits as a precaution to know the levels of drugs in your body.
-The best option for the CPS hair follicle drug test is PDT-90 hair drug test kit.
 It provides accurate results about your drug presence so that you can face your original drug test with confidence.

 Newborn Drug Testing Laws in Ohio